oauthstuff/app2app-evolution/README.md

 in another browser or we have to accept the risk that the redirection could get hijacked by an app that was installed from an alternative app store with the same package name.

+To solve this, we strongly recommend that alternate browsers are enhanced to support app links in the same way Chrome does.